nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-react-app2/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This is another simple [React](https://reactjs.org) based Portal App that can be developed and run standalone, but can also act as a building block in the [Mashroom Portal](../mashroom-portal).
+This is another simple [React](https://reactjs.org) based Microfrontend that can be developed and run standalone, but can also act as a building block in the [Mashroom Portal](../mashroom-portal).

-This Portal App also supports server-side rendering and demonstrates how a custom editor can be used for the Portal App configuration (instead of the default JSON editor).
+This Microfrontend also supports server-side rendering and demonstrates how a custom editor can be used for the Microfrontend configuration (instead of the default JSON editor).

 ## Usage